renmu123/m3u8-downloader/README.md

  * @param options.ffmpegPath Path to ffmpeg binary if you open convert2Mp4
  * @param options.retries Number of retries for downloading segments
  * @param options.clean Whether to clean up downloaded segments after download is error or canceled
- * @param options.headers Headers to be sent with the HTTP request
+ * @param options.headers Axios headers to be sent with the HTTP request
  * */
 ```